Risk Factors Dashboard

 If we lose our key management and technical personnel, our business may be adversely affected.

 In carrying out our operations, we rely upon a small group of key management and technical personnel including our Chief Executive Officer and President, Chief Operating Officer and Chief Technology Officer, and Chief Financial Officer.
-We currently maintain key man insurance for Tom Untermeyer as the Chief Operating Officer and Chief Technology Officer.
 An unexpected partial or total loss of the services of any of our executive officers could be detrimental to our business.
-An unexpected partial or total loss of the services of the Chief Executive Officer and the Chief Financial Officer could be detrimental to our business.

 Our Chief Financial Officer and Treasurer does not devote his full time to the Company.

 We are highly dependent on the services of William Delgado, our Chief Financial Officer and Treasurer.
 Although Mr. Delgado allocates a significant amount of time to the Company and is active in our management, he does not devote his full time and attention to us.
-In addition to his positions with the Company, Mr. Delgado is also President, Chief Executive Officer, and Chief Financial Officer of Eco-Growth Strategies, Inc., a nutraceutical company developing a range of CBD-based products, and Chief Executive Officer and Chairman of the Board of Global Digital Solutions, Inc., an SEC reporting company that provides cyber arms technology and complementary security and technology solutions.
+In addition to his positions with the Company, Mr. Delgado is also President, Chief Executive Officer, and Chief Financial Officer of Eco-Growth Strategies, Inc., a Hawaii based bottled water company, and Chief Executive Officer and Chairman of the Board of Global Digital Solutions, Inc., a transportation technology company.
 Mr. Delgado may also become involved in additional ventures from time to time.

 24